Avichaurasia/NeuroIDBench/README.md

 In within-session evaluation, our framework showcased outstanding performance for several classifiers, particularly Siamese Networks, which achieved an Equal Error Rate of 1.60% in the unseen attacker scenario.
 Additionally, our benchmarking framework’s adaptability is a notable asset, allowing researchers to tailor pre-processing, feature extraction, and authentication parameters to suit their specific requirements.
 </details>

-This repository serves as a comprehensive resource for brainwave-based authentication methods.
+This repository serves as a comprehensive resource for my master's thesis, "Brainwave-Based User Authentication Models".
 It encompasses the entire implementation codebase along with a collection of illustrative examples for conducting benchmarking experiments using this powerful tool.
 Please note that while this repository is a valuable resource for code and methodologies, it does not include the proprietary or sensitive data utilized in our thesis.

 The thesis was written at the IT Security group at Paderborn University.
 It was supervised by Patricia Arias Cabarcos, who also leads the group.
 Further, the implementation aspects of this benchmarking tool was supervised by Matin Fallahi, a reserach associate at Kalrsruhe Insistute of Technology, Germany.